linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 15.08.2024
+- Topic: Digital City 4.0 - A global project
+- Directory: /posts/2024/August/15
+- Description: ``` 🇪🇺🌍 Our Digital City 4.0 project isn’t just for Germany—we’re thinking bigger from the start!
+First Europe, then the world. 🚀 Who's ready to shape the future with us? #DigitalCity40 #Innovation #GlobalVision ```

 ### 14.08.2024
 - Topic: Hello Web4
 - Directory: /posts/2024/August/14